Adrian Svanbäck

-Adrian Lars Fredrik Svanbäck (born 8 June 2004) is a Finnish professional footballer who plays as a forward or midfielder for Allsvenskan club Häcken.
+Adrian Lars Fredrik Svanbäck (born 8 June 2004) is a Finnish professional footballer who plays as a forward or midfielder for Allsvenskan club Häcken and the Finland national team.

 Club career

 On 21 May 2024, Svanbäck extended his contract with Helsingborg until the end of 2027.

 On 19 May 2025, Svanbäck scored a derby goal for Helsingborgs IF against local Scanian rivals Landskrona BoIS.
 His father Fredrik Svanbäck had also previously played for both clubs consecutively.

 On 29 June 2025, his contract with Allsvenskan club BK Häcken was announced.
 Svanbäck signed a deal until the end of 2029 for an undisclosed fee.

 On 31 July, Svanbäck’s goal against RSC Anderlecht helped turn the second leg of the second round of the 2025–26 UEFA Europa League qualifying in Häcken’s favour, and the Swedish side progressed to the third round.

 International career

 Svanbäck has made three appearances for the Finland U18 national team in 2022.

 He received a call-up to the Finland U21 national team for the UEFA Euro qualification matches against San Marino and Cyprus in September 2025.
 On 4 September, Svanbäck scored a hat-trick in Finland's 7–0 win over San Marino.